Learn about the United Kingdom’s efforts to advance education, remembrance, and research on the Holocaust and genocide of the Roma.

 A major focus for the UK is ensuring Britain has a permanent memorial to the Holocaust and educational resources for future generations and we are planning a major Holocaust memorial and learning centre next to Parliament.
 We are also proud to be the first country to have adopted IHRA’s working definition of antisemitism, announced by our Prime Minister in December 2016, and adopted subsequently by various councils and universities across the UK.
 We see this as an important step to tackle intolerance and show the UK’s commitment to taking a leading role in tackling hate crime.

 All IHRA Member Countries are asked to complete a basic questionnaire with key facts about the state of Holocaust education, remembrance, and research in their country.
-The answers to the questionnaire are provided by the national delegations, who are also responsible for keeping the information up to date.
+The answers to the questionnaire, and to the Country Report, if available, are provided by the national delegations, who are also responsible for keeping the information up to date.

 The UK Prime Minister and leaders of political parties in the UK issue statements every year on 27 January Holocaust Memorial Day